polyaxon/polyaxon/site/docs/intro/quick-start/components.md

  * We are importing a tracking module
  * We are loading some Keras callbacks

-You can also see that this is a simple TF.Keras model and we have a small section where we use `polyaxon.tracking` module to track information about the run.
+You can also see that this is a simple TF.Keras model and we have a small section where we use the `tracking` module to track information about the run.
-In this case the keras callbacks, and one line for getting a path for logging Tensorboard information.
-Polyaxon will take care of archiving the assets, outputs, logs to the artifacts store (NFS, S3, GCS, Azure, ...) you configured in an async way without impacting your model training.
+In this case `KerasCallback` and one line for getting a path for logging Tensorboard information.
+Polyaxon will take care of archiving the assets, outputs, logs to the artifacts store (NFS, S3, GCS, Azure, ...), you configured, in an async way without impacting your model training.

 This module allows Polyaxon to track several information about the experiment, and it also provides a workflow for organizing outputs and logs.